 You may be eligible to claim medical expenses, lost income, damages for pain and suffering, and costs associated with home modifications and care.
 You may also be eligible for a superannuation lump sum or compensation from your insurance.

 We understand how traumatic a dog attack can be.
 We've been providing this type of legal service for almost 100 years, so you can rest assured—you'll be in good hands.

 In your first consultation (which is free), we can evaluate your case and help you determine your rights.
 We also offer 'no win, no fee' arrangements for these types of cases, which means that you don’t have to pay for our legal services if we don't win.
-We have offices in Melbourne, Sydney, Brisbane, Perth, Adelaide and throughout Australia.
-Contact us today to find out how we can help.

 All you need to know about public piability